Song Aesthetics Evaluation with Multi-Stem Attention and Hierarchical Uncertainty Modeling: EXPERIMENT

-We conduct experiments on two datasets: 1) \textbf{SongEval open-source aesthetics evaluation dataset} \cite{yao2025songeval}, containing 2,399 full-length songs in English and Chinese, mostly AI-generated, each annotated on five dimensions: \textit{Musicality}, \textit{Coherence}, \textit{Memorability}, \textit{Clarity} and \textit{Naturalness}, on a 5-point scale.
-2) \textbf{Internal aesthetics evaluation dataset}, containing 1,569 full-length Chinese songs, mostly human-created.
-The annotations were completed by four music experts across five aesthetic dimensions, each scored on a 100-point scale: \textit{Overall}: overall musical quality; \textit{Singing}: timbre and vocal technique in conveying emotion; \textit{Melody}: integrity, flow and memorability of the melodic line; \textit{Arrangement}: instrumental coordination and textural layering; \textit{Audio Quality}: clarity, vocal-accompaniment balance, and stereo imaging of the song.
+\item \textbf{Internal aesthetics evaluation dataset}, containing 1,569 full-length Chinese songs, most of which are human-created.
+The dataset is annotated by four music experts across five aesthetic dimensions, with each dimension scored on a 100-point scale: (1) \textit{Overall}, referring to the overall musical quality of the song; (2) \textit{Singing}, referring to timbre and vocal technique in conveying emotion; (3) \textit{Melody}, referring to the integrity, flow, and memorability of the melodic line; (4) \textit{Arrangement}, referring to instrumental coordination and textural layering; and (5) \textit{Audio Quality}, referring to clarity, vocal-accompaniment balance, and stereo imaging.
+This internal dataset enables a fine-grained evaluation of human-created songs, providing a complementary setting for examining the robustness of the proposed method. \end{itemize}